 Since starting A.CRE, Michael and I have fielded email after email requesting a more structured real estate financial modeling training program on the site.

-Over the years, we’ve covered hundreds of real estate modeling topics in our blog; and the 50+ real estate Excel models we’ve shared publicly contain virtually everything you need to know about modeling to land a job or model your own deal.
-Nonetheless, no matter how many posts we publish or models we share, we continue to get the same question.
+Over the years, we’ve covered hundreds of real estate modeling topics in our blog, published hours of video, and shared 50+ real estate Excel models in our Library.
+Nonetheless, no matter how many posts we publish or models we share, we continue to get the same questions.
+What does it take to become fully proficient?
 What do I focus on and in what order?

-And to those with intermediate modeling skills but gaps in their knowledge (e.g. lacking institutional modeling experience, certain property type expertise, etc.).
+- Those with intermediate modeling skills but gaps in their knowledge (e.g. lacking institutional modeling experience, certain property-type or investment-type expertise, etc.).

 Accelerator – More Than Just Real Estate Financial Modeling Courses

 When we started, what we didn’t want to end up with was a typical online real estate financial modeling course.
 We’ve all taken them and while they are a piece of the puzzle, they lack the sort of true-to-life application that leads one to true proficiency.

 On top of that, Michael and I have already covered virtually every concept on our blog.
 Thus, creating a compilation of our 200+ posts may have been a profitable exercise, but it wouldn’t have created the value we would have wanted when we were at the early stage of our professional development.

 And so we’ve set out to develop something different.
 An Accelerator.